-The contributions made during the course of your relationship, include both financial and non-financial aspects.
+Contributions made during the course of your relationship include both financial and non-financial aspects.
 Whether one party was the primary income earner, and one the primary caregiver of children, are all relevant when determining your property settlement.

-Contributions can often be difficult to assess, and each relationship will be treated uniquely depending on the circumstances.
+Contributions can often be difficult to assess, and each relationship will be treated on their unique circumstances.
 There is no set formula for determining the respective contributions of each person.

 There is an obligation for the Court to consider the ‘future needs’ of both parties.
 In short, whether either party requires an adjustment to their entitlements in the asset pool, by virtue of the following factors:

 - The age and state of health of each party.